geremygood/ItsAlwaysTheEndOfTheWorld/README.md

 2. Enable pay what you want model.
 3. Enable way for returning users to log in.
 4. Allow them to sync facebook to comment.
-5. Allow them to stream all content, fast painlessly.
+5. Allow them to stream all content, fast and painless.
-6. Give reason for them to return.
+6. Give reason for them to return often.
 7. Push boundries.
 8. Make it extremely sharable.
 9. Make downloading easy and quick.